GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 $this->validationError($fieldName, $errorMessage, 'required');
 ```

+It also has an abstract method `getValidationHints` which has implications for [client-side automated testing](./03-client-side-tests.md).

 ### FieldHasValueValidator
 This abstract class is itself a subclass of `BaseValidator`, and is useful as a superclass for any validator that needs to check if fields have a value.
 This functionality is used in the [RequiredFieldsValidator](#requiredfieldsvalidator), [WarningFieldsValidator](#warningfieldsvalidator), and [DependentRequiredFieldsValidator](#dependentrequiredfieldsvalidator).